HOLLYwyh/FEDIG/workflow.md

 # 1.2 min_len of FEDIG
 python .\parameter\min_len.py

+#  If you want to check the results of these two experiments,
+#  please switch to the '/evaluation' folder and execute the following commands

+# evaluate eta (η) of FEDIG
+python .\parameter\eta.py

+# evaluate min_len of FEDIG
+python .\parameter\min_len.py

 ```
 -  Second, we compare our algorithm FEDIG with baselines in four aspects.
 We use four RQs to evaluate our algorithm, every RQ has some related experiments.